amix/vimrc/sources_non_forked/vim-fugitive/README.markdown

 in the historic buffer to go back to the work tree version.

-`:Gmove` does a `git mv` on a file and simultaneously renames the buffer.  `:Gremove` does a `git rm` on a file and simultaneously deletes the buffer.
+`:Gmove` does a `git mv` on a file and simultaneously renames the buffer.  `:Gdelete` does a `git rm` on a file and simultaneously deletes the buffer.

 Use `:Ggrep` to search the work tree (or any arbitrary commit) with